LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/DataAbstraction.md

 For information on the general definition of data abstraction see:
-[System Design\ObjectOrientedDesign\ObjectOrientedConcepts\Abstraction\DataAbstraction.md]
+[System Design\ObjectOrientedDesign\Concepts\Abstraction\DataAbstraction.md]

 Data Abstraction separates code into interface and implementation.

-A stable public interface is independent of specific implementation detail such that a change to the underlying implementation does not effect client code that utilizes the interface.
+A stable public interface is independent of specific implementation details such that a change to the underlying implementation does not effect client code that utilizes the interface.

 In C++, classes provide data abstraction through sufficient public methods to utilize functionality and manipulate object data without actually knowing how class has been implemented internally.